 The Indiana Attorney General’s office has a free ID Theft Prevention Toolkit.
 The toolkit allows you to keep an accurate inventory of the contents of your purse or wallet so you can quickly contact creditors if the information is ever lost or stolen and other tools to help protect you from becoming an identity theft victim.
 For more information, go to: http://www.in.gov/attorneygeneral

-Dial 211, a free and confidential service that helps Hoosiers across Indiana find the local resources they need: www.in211.org
+People can call 211 in every major city across the nation to find a free and confidential service that helps people find the local resources they need in any emergency or non-emergency: www.in211.org

 General Interest +The Indiana Business Research Center is a leader in research, data, and analysis focused on economic, demographic, industry, and education information.
 IU Kelly School of Business:www.ibrc.indiana.edu

 Indiana Laws of Aging—A publication about state and federal laws related to income, healthcare, long-term care, housing, estate planning, elder abuse, grandparents' rights, and more:www.inbf.org

 The Hartford Center—Helpful information to keep you and your loved ones safe on the road and at home: www.thehartford.com

 Free tuition and assistance with the cost of books, supplies, and fees at Ivy Tech through their Senior Scholars Program for people age 60 or more: www.ripea.org/news

 Naming life insurance beneficiaries—10 ways to screw up: www.nasdaq.com